i-on-project/integration/docs/batch jobs/ISEL timetable extraction batch job/isel-timetable-batch-job-architecture.md

 The writer of the present step is a no-op if the format of the source document is correct.
 But if the format is not, then all configurated alerts are generated and the job is stopped.

 ### Step 3 - Mapping
 From the data generated in step 2, step 3 builds business objects that have type compatibility with what will be sent to I-On Core.
 Then it makes this information visible to a reference that is shared with step 4.
-For this purpose, it was declared in the configuration class and injected to both this tasklet and the ones in step 4.
+It was declared in the configuration class and injected to both this tasklet and the ones in step 4.

 ### Step 4 - Upload to I-On Core
 This step is comprised of two tasklets that can run in parallel.
 One of them uploads timetable information, one *class-section set* at a time to I-On core, and the other uploads faculty with the same granularity.

+The integration module holds no state accross multiple executions of the same job.
+If data does not reach the I-On Core system for some reason, it needs to be calculated again.
+With this in mind, if some HTTP request fails, it is retried a number of times.
+This value can be configured via the configuration file.
+This prevents any additional fault in data integrity in I-On Core.

+If by chance the I-On Core system is down at the time of upload, the job fails after retrying a specified number of times.

 ### Step 5 - PostUpload
 As the job approaches termination, after the information was successfully extracted and uploaded, we register in a database the hash of the succesfully parsed document.
 This is done in order to prevent wasting time, memory and processing capabilities by running the job again with the same timetable document as input.